The game uses a 3x3 square board. 2 players take turns to play,

 This game for two players comes from Ghana.
 However, stones that were marked for this game in the third century AD have been found near Hadrian's Wall in Northern England.

 This game is played by the Maori people of New Zealand and comes from the collection Philip Dodd.
-(More information about this collection appear in the June 1999 website).
+(More information about this collection appears in the June 1999 website).

 This is a game for two players.
 You will need a game board and four counters each.

 Place the counters as shown and decide who goes first by flipping a coin.

 The aim of the game is to block the other player so he/she can't move.

 You can move from circle to circle around the outside ring.

 You can move from the middle circle to an outside circle.